You crafted the perfect resume; it stood out from the rest. Now it’s time for the next step: the phone interview screening.

 Make a connection.

 In addition to reviewing a hefty pile of resumes daily, we also participate in multiple calls with candidates throughout the day.
-While phone interview screens are a way of determining right fit for the position, they’re also about establishing a connection and fit with the company.
+While phone interview screens are a way of determining a right fit for the position, they’re also about establishing a connection and fit with the company.

-The most successful candidate calls feel more like a conversation than an interview.
+The most successful calls feel more like a conversation than an interview.
 You can make a connection with your recruiter by reviewing their profile ahead of time.
 Ask why they enjoy working for the company and what keeps them there.

 If you don’t hear back from us, reach out!
 Daily emails are not encouraged, but if we give you a specific time frame, set a reminder on your calendar to follow up with us.